arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 - SDA
 - SCL

-**Please note:** as A4/A5 is connected to the main I2C bus, these should not be used as ADC inputs whenever the bus is in use.
-You can however connect I2C devices to each of these pins and connector simultaneously.
+**Note:** as A4/A5 is connected to the main I2C bus, these should not be used as ADC inputs whenever the bus is in use.
+You can however connect I2C devices to each of these pins and connectors simultaneously.

 ## Power Options